pythoninja/go-redirect/README.md

 There are 3 profiles defined: `dev`, `simple-prod` and `migration`.

-Use profile `dev` will set up just a Postgres database.
+Use profile `dev` to set up just a Postgres database.
 The application will use default DSN to connect to it.

 A short note on profile `simple-prod` - it will set up a containerized application with Postgres database.